seamless-protocol/leverage-tokens/docs/src/src/interfaces/ILeverageManager.sol/interface.ILeverageManager.md

 better state than before rebalance.
 Caller needs to calculate and to provide tokens for rebalancing and he needs to specify tokens that he wants to receive*

+*Note: If the sender specifies less tokensOut than the maximum amount they can retrieve for their specified rebalance actions, the rebalance will still be successful.
+The remaining amount that could have been taken out can be claimed by anyone by executing rebalance with that remaining amount in tokensOut.*

 ```solidity
 function rebalance(